Enter a search term above to see results...

 property

 Settings are values which you want users of your component to be able to modify.
-To specify settings for a component simply pass in a settings object when defining a component.
+They provide a way to customize component behavior without modifying the component’s internal code.

 defineComponent({ tagName: 'name-card', defaultSettings});